-Acronyms and Terms Used in this Document and Their Meaning Acronym/ Term Meaning Agreement The grant agreement executed between the CEC and the Recipient.
+Acronym/ Term Meaning Agreement The grant agreement executed between the CEC and the Recipient.
 Budget Categories Means the following categories in Exhibit B, Budget: Direct Labor, Fringe Benefits, Travel, Equipment, Materials and Miscellaneous, Subrecipients and Vendors (formerly Subcontractors), and Indirect Costs and Profit.
 CAM Commission Agreement Manager CEC California Energy Commission Existing Terms The terms that might be found in any of the CEC grant agreements in any of its programs, including the terms for this Agreement.
+Incentive recipient An incentive recipient is any person or entity that receives an incentive awarded under this Agreement.
+An incentive recipient cannot also be a subrecipient.
 Incurred Costs An expense for which the Recipient has become liable (legally obligated) to pay.
 MTDC Modified Total Direct Costs, which means all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$25,000 of each subaward (regardless of the period of performance of the subawards under the award).
 MTDC excludes equipment, capital expenditures, rental costs, tuition remission, scholarships and fellowships, and the portion of each subaward in excess of \$25,000.
 Paid Costs An expense for which the Recipient has already made payment.

-Recipient The entity that executed this Agreement with the CEC.
+Acronym/ Term Meaning Recipient The entity that executed this Agreement with the CEC.
 Subaward For the Recipient, a Subaward means all agreements it has with Subrecipients and Vendors.
 For a Subrecipient, a Subaward means all agreements it has with Sub-Subrecipients and Vendors.
 For any lower-tiered level of Sub-Subrecipient, a Subaward means all agreements it has with its own Sub-Subrecipients and Vendors.
-Subrecipient (formerly Subcontractor) A person or entity that receives grant funds directly from the Recipient and is entrusted by the Recipient to make decisions about how to conduct some of the grant's activities.
+Subcontract An agreement between the Recipient and a Subrecipient.
+Subrecipient (also Subcontractor) A person or entity that receives grant funds directly from the Recipient and is entrusted by the Recipient to make decisions about how to conduct some of the block grant project's activities.
 A Subrecipient's role involves discretion over grant activities and is not merely just selling goods or services.

-Acronym/ Term Meaning Sub- Has the same meaning as a Subrecipient except that it receives grant Subrecipient funds from a Subrecipient or any lower tier level of a Sub-Subrecipient.
+A subrecipient cannot also be a incentive recipient.
+Sub- Subrecipient Has the same meaning as a Subrecipient except that it receives grant funds from a Subrecipient or any lower tier level of a Sub-Subrecipient.
 Vendor A person or entity that sells goods or services to the Recipient, Subrecipient, or any lower-tiered level of Sub-Subrecipient, in exchange for some of the grant funds, and does not make decisions about how to perform the grant's activities.
 The Vendor's role is ministerial and does not involve discretion over grant activities.
 These Terms The terms in this document titled "Streamlining Grant Terms and Conditions."